CBIIT/p2p-datasci/_posts/2021-09-09-introduction_to_linux.md

 tags: [event-announcement]
 ---

 The Linux "shell" is the command-line interface to the Linux operating system.
-It is built into all Linux systems, from Android devices to the world's largest supercomputers, including NIH's Biowulf supercomputer.
+It is built in to all Linux systems, from Android devices to the world's largest supercomputers, including NIH's Biowulf cluster.

 In this **six-week series of two-hour workshops**, we will introduce Bash, by far the most popular version of the Linux shell and a useful scripting language for Linux.
 Instructors will use the Linux terminal and you will follow along on a remote Linux system accessible by all course registrants, allowing you to gain a strong foundation in the fundamentals of and best practices for using Linux.